-Powered by .id - the population experts for City of Subiaco
+Powered by .id (informed decisions) for City of Subiaco

 The City of Subiaco is located in Perth’s inner western suburbs, about three kilometres west of the Perth GPO.
 The City is an established, residential, recreational, educational and commercial municipality with a diverse range of housing stock and residential neighbourhoods.